Mourning collared dove

 The mourning collared dove or African mourning dove (Streptopelia decipiens) is a dove which is a widespread resident breeding bird in Africa south of the Sahara.
+This species is common or abundant near water.
+It often mingles peacefully with other doves.
 Despite its name, it is not closely related to the North American mourning dove (Zenaida macroura).
-This species is common or abundant near water.
-They often mingle peacefully with other doves.

 Description

-The Mourning Collared Dove is a medium sized, stocky pigeon, up to 32 cm in length.
-It is often black with pale brown wings, which are broad and pointed.
-The head is grey and the underside is pink, giving a pale grey shading on the belly.
-There is a black hind neck patch edged with white.
-The legs and a patch of bare skin around the eye are red.

-When flying, it shows dark colored flight feathers and extensive white in the tail, the latter being a distinction from the similar but larger red-eyed dove.
+The mourning collared dove is a medium-sized, stocky pigeon, 28–30 cm in length.
+It has a pale grey head and pinkish-grey body, with a broad black half-collar finely edged in white on the back and sides of the neck.
+The wings are broad and pointed, pale brown with darker brown flight feathers.
+The legs, and a patch of bare skin around the eye, are red, and the iris is pale yellow to brownish.
+When flying, it shows dark flight feathers and extensive white in the tail, the latter being a distinction from the similar but slightly larger red-eyed dove; this also differs in having a red iris.

-Sexes are similar, but immatures are duller than adults, and have scalloping on the body feathers.
+The sexes are similar, but immatures are duller than adults, and have scalloping on the body feathers.